rust-stuco/lectures/week9/slides.md

 # Polymorphism

-* Polymorphism != Inheritence
+* Polymorphism != Inheritance
-* Polymorphism = "Code that can work with multiple data types"
+* Polymorphism == "Code that can work with multiple data types"
-  * For inheritence this is usually subclases
+* For OOP languages, polymorphism is usually seen in the form of `Class`es
-* Rust polymorphism:
+* Rust polymorphism includes generics and traits:
-  * Generics - Abstract over different possible types
+  * Generics are abstract over different possible monomorphized types
-  * Trait bounds - Impose constraints on what types must provide
+  * Trait bounds impose constraints on what behaviors types must have

 ---